Leboweeb/BAU-Notifications-Bot/readme.md

 ### What Are Aliases?

-Aliases are a way to call a command without typing out the full command For example, sending h or help to the group chat will execute the help command.
+Aliases are a way to call a command without typing out the full command.
+For example, sending h or help to the group chat will execute the help command.

 ## Contributing